twosixlabs/armory/docs/scenarios.md

 All `evaluate` methods save a dictionary of recorded metrics which are saved into the armory `output_dir` upon  completion.
 Scenarios are implemented as subclasses of `Scenario`, and typically given their own file in the [Scenario's Directory](https://github.com/twosixlabs/armory/blob/master/armory/scenarios/).

-Of particular note is the [Poison](https://github.com/twosixlabs/armory/blob/master/armory/scenarios/poison.py) class, from which all poisoning scenarios are subclassed from.
+Of particular note is the [Poison](https://github.com/twosixlabs/armory/blob/master/armory/scenarios/poison.py) class, from which all poisoning scenarios are subclassed.
-More information on poisoning scenarios are documented [here](poisoning.md).
+More information on poisoning scenarios is documented [here](poisoning.md).

 ## Baseline Scenarios
 Currently the following Scenarios are available within the armory package.
-These are presented here as a combination of scenario, dataset, baseline model, and attack, as they correspond to configuration files.
+Some scenarios are tied to a specific attack, while others are customized for a given dataset.
+Several are more general-purpose.
-For many scenarios, we also provide metrics of interest and results from the baseline model(s).
+Along with each scenario description, we provide a link to a page with baseline results for applicable datasets and attacks.

 ### CARLA Overhead Multi-Object tracking (MOT) (Updated October 2022)